8 Best Practices for Getting the Most From Master Data Management

 GDPR and CCPA were just the beginning of data privacy regulations.
 As technology produces and incorporates more data, more regulations will arise to protect consumer privacy.
 Beyond that, critical data is a valuable asset to both hackers who will hold it for ransom and competitors who could use it to gain an advantage.
 Legacy MDMs with slow updating struggle to respond to customers’ preferences quickly, and they can also require hours or days of downtime for software and security updates.

-The best practice for modern MDMs involves automatic background security updates and connected customer data that is continuously updated.
-Disjointed and disconnected customer data scattered across interaction, transaction and profile systems make this best practice nearly impossible.
-Modern SaaS MDM platforms make this a best practice by continually updating data for privacy management and security second nature.
+Modern MDM involves automatic background security updates and connected customer data that is continuously updated.
+Disjointed and disconnected customer data scattered across interaction, transaction and profile systems make this practice nearly impossible.
+Modern SaaS MDM platforms turn continuous data updates into a standard practice, making privacy management and security second nature.

 #8 Always look to the future

-We center our MDM best practices for business success around including more data because it’s one of the easiest ways to look to the future.
+Broadening your data inputs within MDM is a key strategy for staying agile and anticipating future business needs.
 More data is coming every day.
-Seas of unused Big Data exist in your market segment, whether your industry is finance, healthcare, CPG, manufacturing, or B2B.
+Seas of unused big data exist in your market segment, whether your industry is finance, healthcare, CPG, manufacturing, or B2B.
 The businesses that use modern MDM to connect master data with valuable unused data to gain new insights will leap ahead of their competitors.
 If your MDM makes it difficult to add new data sources, it doesn’t power digital innovation and isn’t best-in-class.

 Modern MDM platforms should power business transformation on the operational level as well.
 Your master data should help you see a clear path to goals and convey unanticipated growth sectors.
 A legacy MDM system can drag behind business goals because it doesn’t have the capability to integrate fast enough, isn’t built for cloud management, doesn’t incorporate machine learning, and is hard to understand.